fommil/netlib-java/README.md

 Because of this, the `native_system` builds only link to the `libopenblas.dll` file (not to `libblas.dll` and `liblapack.dll`).
-Either install the generically tuned [OpenBLAS binaries](http://sourceforge.net/projects/openblas/files/) into `C:\WINDOWS\SYSTEM32`, or compile your own machine-optimised build.
+Either install the generically tuned [OpenBLAS binaries](http://sourceforge.net/projects/openblas/files/) into `C:\WINDOWS\SYSTEM32`, or compile and install your own machine-optimised OpenBLAS build.

 Performance